IfCodingWereNatural/icwn-site/packages/blog/src/content/sst/3-deploying-a-webapp.md

 ## Outline

-1. Explain what we're doing
+1. Show what I'll be deploying

+   - Use cloudfront URL so you don't reveal `ifcodingwerenatural.com` yet
+   - Show the file uploader thingy.
+I'll show the rest of the blog site later.

 1. Deploy to CloudFront and explain the architecture.

-   - Upload an image to demonstrate it works in the cloud
+   - In last video, I showed that I could upload an image to S3 from my local machine.
+Upload an image on the deployed site to demonstrate it works in the cloud
    - Create a cronjob to delete images.

 1. Introduce [ifcodingwerenatural.com](https://ifcodingwerenatural.com).

    - If I'm going to make a tutorial on deploying a website, I might as well launch a website for my YouTube channel while I'm at it!
    - Show that I deployed using the `StaticSite` construct instead of `AstroSite`.
    - Explain that my blog site needs almost no JS.
 One of Astro's main selling